Islandora/islandora_bagit/README.txt

 1) file creation plugins
 2) file copy plugins
-// 3) file fetch plugins

 If you need to create a specific representation of the node to add to the Bag, or if you have other requirements not covered by the supplied plugins, you can use the supplied plugins described above to base your own on.
 If you write your own plugins, follow these guidelines:

-a) Begin plugin filenames with 'bagit_plugin_create_', 'bagit_plugin_copy_', or 'bagit_plugin_fetch_', depending on what type of plugin you are writing.
+a) Begin plugin filenames with 'plugin_add' or 'plugin_copy_', depending on what type of plugin you are writing.
 Plugins must end in '.inc'.
-b) Every plugin has a function that is named the same as the filename (minus the '.inc'), ending in '_init().'
-All init functions take a $node object as the only parameter.
+b) Every plugin has a function that is named the same as the filename prepended with 'islandora_bagit_', ending in '_init().'
+All init functions take $islandora_object and $tmp_ds_directory parameters.
-c) Plugins complete all file writing and copying tasks before they return the file's paths (or URLs, for fetch plugins) and names to the bagit module.
+c) Plugins complete all file writing and copying tasks before they return the file's source and destination paths to the bagit module.
-d) If you write a file copy plugin, you can add 'extra' information to the array passed back to the bagit.module that might be useful for implementors of hook_bagit_filter_files().
-See the function definition for bagit_build_file_extra() in bagit.module, and instances of this function in the bundled file copy plugins, for details.
-e) Plugins return FALSE if there is an error in copying or writing files, or if they do no need to write files based on properties of the node.
+d) Plugins return FALSE if there is an error in copying or writing files, or if they do no need to write files based on properties of the node.